my-language-skills/all-in-one-metadata/README.md

     *  Fixed the overlap of metaboxes in the settings
 * **List of Files revised**
     *  Schema type files
-    *  Engine file
     *  All files in partials folder
-    *  Admin JavaScript file
     *  All vocabulary files
+    *  class-pressbooks-metadata-engine.php
+    *  pressbooks-metadata-admin.js
+    *  class-pressbooks-metadata-net-sett-sections.php
-    *  Network admin files
+    *  class-pressbooks-metadata-network-admin.php

 ## 0.12
 * **ADDITIONS**